DavidVollmers/Ignis/docs/components/Reactivity.md

 When you build your Ignis components you have full control over how they react to changes in their state.
 This is done by manually calling the `Update` method on the component.
-But this also means you need to call the `Update` method on every internal state changed which is not coming from a `Parameter` or `CascadingParameter`.
+But this also means you need to call the `Update` method on every internal state change which is not coming from a `Parameter` or `CascadingParameter`.

 To make this easier, Ignis provides the `ReactiveValue<T>` class which will automatically call the `Update` method on the component when the value is changed.